alicewriteswrongs/hashtable/README.md

 ###Remove entries!

 Removing things is very similar to looking them up.
-Since our linked list type already support a delete operation, all we need to do is:
+Since our linked list type already supports a delete operation, all we need to do is:

 * get the linked list pointed to by our key
 * find the right node in our linked list